 - It is a miscarriage.

-An ultrasound can help detect abnormalities in the yolk sac, foetal pole and yolk sac.
+An ultrasound can help detect abnormalities in the yolk sac, foetal pole, and gestational sac.
 Based on the severity of the abnormality you can follow the procedures specified by the doctor.

 Next Week: 6 Weeks Pregnant Ultrasound